maartenba/WindowsAzure.Acs.Oauth2/README.md

 - Find the management service password.
 Copy it into the *WindowsAzure.OAuth.ServiceNamespaceManagementUserKey* setting of your *Web.config*.

-## API documentation defaults
+## API application flow
 You can use the following entries in your API documentation as these are the defaults for WindowsAzure.Acs.Oauth2.

-{0}?client_id={1}&redirect_uri={2}&scope={3}&response_type=code
-The application itself will have to ask user consent before being able to access your application.

 This is a description of the OAuth flow from 3rd party web sites.

-## API application flow
-You can use the following entries in your API documentation as these are the defaults for WindowsAzure.Acs.Oauth2.

 ### 1. Redirect users to request access to your API